Introduction

 Creating Collection

-We have created database, now we need to create collection, where our data will be stored.
+I have created database, now I need to create collection, where our data will be stored.

 Use below command to create a collection called user: